Like an aneurysm, the boxcar café is so glutted it is difficult to pass through.

 I’m thinking about other things, too, puzzling out the faces of passersby, faces that seem completely knowable for the moment in the boxcar and are forgotten forever in far less time than that.
 It’s hard not to think of destruction, watching a young couple seated on short yellow barstools of the café car, nursing skunk beer, Hanoi-style.
 The peninsula exists in a constant flow of perceived ‘provocations’ between the DPRK and America – always some brinkmanship-flavored Franz-Ferdinand-just-got-assassinated type stuff.
 The aegis of public concern will mean little when the ICBMs are fired, and I live a two minute walk from the largest overseas US military base on the globe.
 Everywhere I go I see pixelated greygreen space invaders, sometimes the updated camo.
 I even teach some of my classes with the joint forces.
 We’re ripe to be blown up, but it’s pointless dwelling.
 At nighttime in my village drones fly overhead.

-I’m thinking about relationships.
 Expat relationships are hemmed in by the loud boundaries of time.
 The shorter the correspondence, the harder it is to salvage.
 Two weeks without a Kakao message is a radio silence.
 A new connection who doesn’t meet you on the first try is just a white scrap in a bingo wheel turning 50 million pieces of paper.
+Relationships like life here are mediated by the imminent threat of extinction.
 Sometimes, relationships end for no reason at all.
 Sometimes it’s like this and it’s a choice between meditating or drinking 11 beers, and 11 beers is always easier.

 One day it’s a picnic on the Han River, young sun saeng nim’s, late GEPIK intakees, the odd Korean who craves escape from the stifling conservatism of their daily routine.